 At Black & Askerov, we have a strong track record of helping clients get the charges against them dismissed or reduced.
 We have had particular success in the areas of challenging searches and seizures and getting statements to police and other unlawfully obtained evidence kept out of court.
 Our ability to identify and litigate these issues often results in either dismissal or substantial reduction of charges.
 We also have significant experience working with foreign national clients to protect their immigration status if they have been charged with a crime in the U.S.

 Our Seattle drug crime attorneys serve people in Tacoma, Everett, Kent, and Bellevue, as well as other communities in King, Pierce, and Snohomish Counties.
 Call (206) 623-1604 or contact us online to schedule a free consultation.
-We also can represent people who need a DUI attorney or assistance in fighting charges of sex crimes, theft crimes, domestic violence, or other state and federal offenses.
+We also can represent people who need a DUI attorney or assistance in fighting charges involving sex crimes, theft crimes, domestic violence, or other state and federal offenses.